HMS Dragon (1878): Sail plan

 All the ships of the class were provided with a barque rig, that is, square-rigged foremast and mainmast, and fore-and-aft sails only on the mizzen mast.

 Crew

 Dragon would have had a normal complement of 140–150 men.

 Construction

 Dragon was ordered from Devonport Dockyard and laid down on 26 April 1877.
 She was launched on 30 May 1878 and was commissioned on 19 February 1879.

 Service

 Having commissioned she made passage to the East Indies Station.
 She took part in the Egyptian War in 1882 under the command of Edward Grey Hulton, landing a naval brigade at Suez.
+She was accompanied by the Euryalus, along with a complement of soldiers from the 72 (Seaforth) Highlanders.
 The naval brigade occupied the town, the Egyptian troops fled, and the burning of the town, which had been feared, was averted.
 In 1884 and 1885 she worked to suppress slavery in the Persian Gulf and east coast of Africa.
 By 1890 she had returned to Devonport.